Travel guide

 Coverage and mobile network in Estonia

-In practice, this means that in Tallinn's Old Town, a UNESCO World Heritage site, you'll have more than enough speed for stories and video calls.
+In practice, this means that in Tallinn's Old Town, a UNESCO World Heritage site, you'll have plenty of speed for stories and video calls.
 In rural inland areas or on the islands of Saaremaa and Hiiumaa, the signal drops to 4G, which is more than enough for maps and messaging.
 A useful tip for your pocket:

 Download offline maps of Tallinn and your Baltic route on Google Maps before leaving your hotel.
 You'll save data on long journeys and still have navigation even if you enter a tunnel or an area without coverage.